The Most Popular Type of Lion, Ranked

 • Scientific Name: Panthera leo persica

-• Range: Gir Forest National Park in Gujarat, India
+• Habitat: Gir Forest National Park, India

 14